 ASSET (Action to Strengthen Small European Towns)

-Recent information on ASSET, and an archive of previous pages that were previously on this ECOVAST website may be found at the DorfWiki site operated by Franz Nahrada, Chairman of ECOVAST AUSTRIA
+Recent information on ASSET, and an archive of previous pages that were previously on this ECOVAST website may be found at the DorfWiki site operated by Franz Nahrada, of ECOVAST AUSTRIA

 On 16 November 2010 ECOVAST and ASSET organized a seminar in Potsdam, Germany on the topic of European Small Towns.